 They are designed for students with challenges in mobility.
 They use a joystick-like device that the student can move through his mouth.
 It has applications while drawing or designing on a computer.

 It comes with different features that help to correct misspelt words.
+There are many different proofreading and editing software in the market to choose from.

 It is another math tool that recognizes students' speech with a range of disabilities and helps them solve even Ph.D.-level mathematical problems.